hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake/index.md

 description: Ethereum proof of stake consensus
 tags:
   - public networks
+todo: if the content update is correct and approved, replicate across the set
 ---

-# Proof of stake consensus
+# Proof of Stake consensus

-[The Merge](../the-merge.md) transitioned Ethereum Mainnet to [proof of stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) consensus.
+[The Merge](https://ethereum.org/en/upgrades/merge/) transitioned Ethereum Mainnet to [proof of stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) consensus.

-In Ethereum's PoS, you must run a [full node](../the-merge.md#execution-and-consensus-clients) and [stake 32 ETH](https://ethereum.org/en/staking/) to become a validator.
+Under Ethereum's Proof of Stake (PoS), you must run a full node and [stake 32 ETH](https://ethereum.org/en/staking/) to become a validator.

 :::note
-You must run a beacon node and an execution client to operate a full node on Mainnet.
+To operate a full node on mainnet you must run a beacon node that supports both P2P clients: a [consensus client and executor client](../p2p-clients.md#execution-and-consensus-clients).

 To become a validator, you must also run a validator client (either [in the same process as the beacon node](https://docs.teku.consensys.net/get-started/start-teku#start-the-clients-in-a-single-process) or [separately](https://docs.teku.consensys.net/get-started/start-teku#run-the-clients-separately)).